Family support: Family models and services

 By the early 1980s, states such as New York had established family support programs and agencies, New York State Office of Mental Retardation and Developmental Disabilities, and "model programs" were identified nationally which served children and their families in the community (e.g., MacComb-Oakland, Michigan, Dane, LaCrosse, and Columbia counties, Wisconsin).
-New models of family support services were initiated, including professional models which involved both traditional respites for the families (i.e., the opportunity for a break from the stress of caring for children with "special needs") and individual recreation opportunities in generic agencies/sites for the son or daughter (versus traditional in-home babysitting child care).
+New models of family support services were initiated, including professional models which involved both traditional respites for the families (i.e., temporary relief from the stress of caring for children with "special needs") and individual recreation opportunities in generic agencies/sites for the son or daughter (versus traditional in-home babysitting child care).
 Professional parents sought to have respite places available in group homes (e.g., a friend of the home), to develop small group respite settings, to hold parent-to-parent support groups and meetings, to establish councils, and to have cash subsidies to meet the extra expenses of raising a "disabled child" (e.g., Exceptional Family Resources, Syracuse, New York, 1985).
-By 1983, the State of New York had funded three major demonstration grants and then Governor Mario Cuomo and his wife Matilda held the first Family Support Conference in Albany, New York.
-New York State indeed by 1988 reported $16,536,000 in discrete family support initiatives which did not include new agency family/cash subsidy demonstrations funded later in 1989–1990 in the state. or agency cash subsidies included as part of family support demonstration programs (e.g., recreation/respite in generic agencies).
-In the public policy arena, the respite was often explored in the context of child care for children with disabilities, and additional expenses of raising a child with a disability as especially critical in low income-families.
+By 1983, the State of New York had funded three major demonstration grants, and then Governor Mario Cuomo and his wife Matilda held the first Family Support Conference in Albany, New York.
+By 1988, New York State reported $16,536,000 in discrete family support initiatives which did not include new agency family/cash subsidy demonstrations funded later in 1989–1990 in the state or agency cash subsidies included as part of family support demonstration programs (e.g., recreation/respite in generic agencies).
+In the public policy arena, respite was often explored in the context of child care for children with disabilities and additional expenses of raising a child with a disability as especially critical in low income-families.

 Promotion on behalf of families

-In 1985, Syracuse University's Center on Human Policy was awarded a three-year Community Integration Project from the Federal Government (National Institute on Disability Research and Rehabilitation) to work with states and communities in the US.
-The project, based on a national search conducted by the Wisconsin Developmental Disabilities Council, identified state cash subsidy programs in 21 states in the US.
+In 1985, Syracuse University's Center on Human Policy was awarded a three-year Community Integration Project from the National Institute on Disability Research and Rehabilitation to work with states and communities in the United States.
+The project, based on a national search conducted by the Wisconsin Developmental Disabilities Council, identified state cash subsidy programs in 21 states.
 The project, together with a new national Center on Community Integration, prepared information on family support for distribution, including a news bulletin on family support based on the project's research studies, an article on the case for family support for families, bibliographic references, innovative agencies and organizations, and an introduction to family support issues, such as family-centered supports, individualized and flexible supports, empowering families, use of natural, community supports, and permanency planning.